 Restaurants and Cafe

-To be honest, I don’t think that there is anywhere bad to eat in Burleigh Heads and there’s plenty of options ranging from the casual to fine dining.
+To be honest, I don’t think you could find anywhere bad to eat in Burleigh Heads and there’s plenty of options ranging from the casual to fine dining.
 James St. is slowly becoming one of the Gold Coast top foodie streets and is an easy go-to place for a surefire delicious eat out from a range of options.

 - Rick Shores – Pan-Asian with amazing views